 A Guide to Luxury Ski resorts in Switzerland

 Swiss ski resorts are probably the home of luxury ski holidays and many of the world’s best and oldest ski resorts can be found in the peaks and valleys of Switzerland.
 Verbier and Zermatt are among the favorites.
-The Ski resorts such as St.Moritz, Crans-Montana, Davos, Klosters, Gstaad, Grindelwald, Saas-Fee, Wengen, and Andermatt are also less discovered and take the attention of many British skiers.
-Switzerland has its picaresque landscape, high altitudes and top-notch selection of exceptional luxury ski chalets to choose from: it is easy to see why it draws the attention of the luxury skier.
-If you dream of luxury ski chalets then you will think of Switzerland.
+Ski resorts such as St.Moritz, Crans-Montana, Davos, Klosters, Gstaad, Grindelwald, Saas-Fee, Wengen, and Andermatt are also less discovered and take the attention of many British skiers.
+Switzerland has its picturesque landscapes, high altitudes, and top-notch selection of exceptional luxury ski chalets to choose from: it is easy to see why it draws the attention of the luxury skier.
+If you dream of luxury ski chalets in Switzerland then you will think of Switzerland.